Lalas Abubakar: Colorado Rapids

 Following the 2019 season, on November 20, 2019, Abubakar was permanently traded to the Colorado Rapids in exchange for $400,000 in General Allocation Money and a 2020 international roster spot.
 He made his debut as a permanent member of the Rapids on February 29 in their opening match against D.C.
 United.
 Starting next to Drew Moor, Abubakar helped the Rapids to a 2–1 away victory.
 On 9 September, Abubakar scored his first goal for the Rapids, a late second half stoppage-time equalizer against the Houston Dynamo to draw the game 1–1.
 Abubakar finished his first season with the Rapids with 18 appearances, all starts, and the one goal.
 He also earned the Colorado Rapids Defender of the Year award for the second consecutive season.

 On 15 December 2020, Abubakar signed a new contract with the Colorado Rapids, keeping him at the club until through 2024.
 He scored his second goal for the club on 21 July 2021, an opening goal in the 48th minute, as the Rapids won 2–0 at home against FC Dallas.
 He then opened the scoring again for the Rapids on 14 August in a 3–1 away victory against the Houston Dynamo.

+FC Dallas

+Abubakar joined FC Dallas on 19 December 2024 on a two-year contract with a one-year club option.